 If the DFI does not provide enough for loan losses, then it deflates expenses and inflates profits and net worth.
 The reserve for loan losses is too small, and the net portfolio is too big.
-Other authors discuss how to estimate the amount of provision for loan losses (Christen, 1997; Bolnick, 1988; Von Pischke, et al., 1988).
+Other authors discuss how to estimate the amount of provision for loan losses (Christen 1997; Von Pischke and others 1988; Bolnick 1988).

 Often DFIs do not provide enough for loan losses.
-This distorts all financial ratios, including the SDI and the $NPC_s$ .
+This distorts all financial ratios, including the SDI and the NPC_S.
 An important part of the business of a DFI is to make loans and to collect them, so any measure of performance must be based on financial statements that reflect the true risk of loans in the portfolio.

-The example DFI did not provide for loan losses at all (line Bi of Table 3).
+The example DFI did not provide for loan losses at all (line Bi of table 2.3).
 Most DFIs, however, cannot recover all their loans.
 Suppose that in each of the three years the DFI made 100 in loans that later turned bad.
 Thus, in each year the DFI should have incurred expenses of 100 as provision for loan losses.
-It is assumed that the DFI did not accrue revenue from interest that will not be collected.
+It is assumed that the DFI did not accrue revenue from interest.
 If it had, then the recognition of the bad loans would also require an adjustment to decrease accrued revenue from loans.

-The ripple effects of provision for loan losses are shaded in the adjusted income statement (Table 9).
-The expense increases from zero to 100 in each year (line Ki), and this changes the operating margin (line Kk) and accounting profit (line Km).
-In the adjusted balance sheet, the reserve for loan losses changes by -100 each year (line Jc of Table 8).
+In the adjusted balance sheet, the reserve for loan losses changes by -100 each year (line Jc of table 4.1).
 The net portfolio (line Jd) and total assets (line Jg) shrink in step.
 Retained earnings (line Jn) fall because accounting profit falls.